UTILITY FINANCE AND ACCOUNTING FOR NON-FINANCIAL PROFESSIONALS

 Dress is casual but you could bring a sweater or jacket as the temperature in the meeting room may vary.
 Also please bring a yellow highlighter.

-We are providing lunch each day and we hope you can join us for cocktails after class on Wednesday.
+We are providing lunch each day and we hope you can join us for cocktails after class the first day.

 Class begins at 8 AM and ends at 4 PM (except the last day we end at 3).